 If you earn profits as an independent contractor, you’d be remiss not to open a self-employed retirement account.
 (Learn more: Freelancer’s benefit checklist)

-For example, with a solo 401(k), not only can you contribute up to the annual limit of $19,500 in 2021, but you can also make profit-sharing contributions of up to 25 percent of compensation as defined by the plan for a total maximum contribution of $58,000.
+For example, with a solo 401(k), not only can you contribute up to the annual limit of $22,500 in 2023 and $23,000 in 2024, but you can also make profit-sharing contributions of up to 25 percent of compensation as defined by the plan.
 The major brokerage firms make these plans straightforward to set up, contribute to, and manage.

 Investing retirement contributions

 The next set of decisions you’ll need to make is how to invest your retirement contributions.

 Generally, the more years you have until retirement, the more risk you can take with your investments.
 That means you might tilt the balance of your portfolio more toward stocks and away from bonds.
 (Learn more: Understanding your risk profile)